 The desert also yields many smaller pleasures, like fragrant wildflowers in the spring, lizards and rabbits darting across the trail, and on Chinle Trail in particular, petrified wood from prehistoric forests.
-About four miles into the hike the route crosses a petrified forest, where small and colorful pieces of fossilized trees can be found scattered around.
+About four miles into the hike the route crosses the petrified forest in Utah, where small and colorful pieces of fossilized trees can be found scattered around.
 These are for viewing only, not for keeping.
 They should be left in place for others to enjoy and collecting anything from national parks is illegal.
 Leave No Trace is a practice to follow at all times.
 This trail crosses the Zion Wilderness Area, which is protected from many human impacts.
-Keep it this way by walking only on trails or in washes, observing the group size limit of 12, packing out all waste, and camping only in designated sites.
+Keep it this way by walking only on trails or in washes (Huber Wash, Scoggins Wash, and Coalpits Wash), observing the group size limit of 12, packing out all waste, and camping only in designated sites.

-Chinle Trail is also a great choice in winter.
+Chinle Trail is also a great choice for a winter day hike.
 Many who visit the desertscape of Zion in the off-season are caught off guard by cold and snow.
 At over 5,000-feet elevation in most of the park, this is the "high desert," which means huge seasonal temperature swings.
 Winter is a beautiful time to visit, when snow crowns the summits all around, but it’s no time to be hiking the Narrows or Angels Landing.
 Luckily, if the canyons are too cold, the sunny hillside which Chinle Trail traverses may be just the place to go.